jeff4/blog/_posts/2015-05-02-why-college.md

 But overall, the reason we have such contentious debates about college is that people disagree about the fundamental aims of college.
 Off the top of my head, I can list controversies around [for-profit universities](http://www.bloomberg.com/news/articles/2012-10-25/the-long-and-controversial-history-of-for-profit-colleges), whether MBA programs—even [Harvard Business School](http://poetsandquants.com/2014/03/21/hbs-bold-entry-into-the-digital-market/)—will be [disrupted by some version of online education](http://www.nytimes.com/2014/06/01/business/business-school-disrupted.html), and the [Thiel Fellows](http://en.wikipedia.org/wiki/Thiel_Fellowship) who are encouraged to drop out of school.
 These debates are especially fierce as tuition and student loans have soared faster than core inflation over the last several decades.

 Four years ago, [Louis Menand](http://en.wikipedia.org/wiki/Louis_Menand) wrote [an excellent article in the New Yorker](http://www.newyorker.com/magazine/2011/06/06/live-and-learn-louis-menand) that helped tease out three different theories of college education.
 I would carve up these types of theories differently, but I'll save that for a future post.
-As Menand writes:

 For now, let me quote and summarize his taxonomy

 ## Theory 1: Meritocracy and Hogwarts sorting hat